kodekloudhub/community-faq/docs/yaml-faq.md

 ## To quote or not to quote

-YAML always parses literal values as strings, _unless_ the value is wholly numeric (including canonical, integer, fixed point, exponential, octal or hex), a timestamp or a boolean (`true`, `false`).
+YAML always parses literal values as strings, _unless_ the value is wholly numeric (including canonical, integer, fixed point, exponential, octal or hex), a timestamp or a Boolean (`true`, `false`), or if your value starts with a `&` or `*` in which case it will assume [anchor/alias](#aliases-and-anchors).
+Kubernetes students, this last case applies especially to CronJob schedules.

 If you want to force a non-string to be parsed as a string, you must quote it.
 This rule applies to environment variable values and to command arguments which must both be passed to the underlying container as a string, hence

 ```yaml
 command: